Hamilton Field (Kansas)

-Hamilton Field was formerly a public-use airport located two nautical miles (4 km) east of the central business district of Derby, a city in Sedgwick County, Kansas, United States.
-The land the airport sat on has since been subdivided for residential use, and is no longer in operation.
+Hamilton Field was once a public-use airport located two nautical miles (4 km) east of the central business district of Derby, a city in Sedgwick County, Kansas, United States.
+The airport itself no longer exists, and the land the airport sat on has since been subdivided for residential use.
 While it was active, Hamilton Field was privately owned by Hamilton Land Group LLC.

 Facilities and aircraft

 Hamilton Field once covered an area of 30 acre and sat at an elevation of 1,320 feet (402 m) above mean sea level.
 It had one runway designated 17/35 with a 2,500 x 35 ft (762 x 11 m) turf surface.
 For the 12-month period ending June 8, 2007, the airport had 2,500 aircraft operations, with an average of 208 operations per month, all of which were categorized as general aviation.
 At that time there were 30 aircraft based at Hamilton Field.
 Of these 30, 87% were single-engine aircraft while only 13% were ultralight aircraft.